simon-frankau/speedball2-re-amiga/README.md

 of diffs from that.
 In some ways, this is a bit ridiculous, but I'm sure you can work it out. ;)

+A third point is that there are various bits in the Megadrive code that are just remnants of the Amiga code that do nothing, and leave me going "???".
+If you look at the rare comments on the Amiga side, things become clear.
+I have not back-ported clarifications from the Amiga code to the Megadrive dissessembly as I am lazy.

 ### Symbol table comparison

 [symbols.md](./symbols) provides a comparison between the symbol